psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesqueries08londuoft/notesqueries08londuoft/page/43/mode/2up
 1st S. viii, no. 193, July 9, 1853 p43

 Selling a Wife (Vol. vii., p.
 602.).— A case of selling a wife actually and *bona fide* happened in the provincial town in which I reside, about eighteen years ago.
 A man publicly sold his wife at the market cross for 15l.: the buyer carried her away with him some seven miles off, and she lived with him till his death.
 The seller and the buyer are both now dead, but the woman is alive, and is married to a third (or a second) husband.
-The legality of the transaction has, I believe, some chance of being tried, as she now claims some property belonging to her first husband (the seller), her right to which is questioned in consequence of her supposed alienation by sale ; and I am informed that a lawyer has been applied to in the case.
+The legality of the transaction has, I believe, some chance of being tried, as she now claims some property belonging to her first husband (the seller), her right to which is questioned in consequence of her supposed alienation by sale; and I am informed that a lawyer has been applied to in the case.
 Of course there can be little doubt as to the result.

 Sc.